Silvestre08/AspNet/WebApi/WebApiFundamentals/CityInfo/README.md

 ## MVC

-Mode view controller is the most common used pattern to develop web apis.
+Mode view controller is the most common pattern that is used to develop web apis.
-Unlike with front end applications, we do not have a view within a web api.
+Unlike front end applications, we do not have a view within a web api.
-The MVC pattern focus heavenly in the spearation of concertes, improves testability and promotes code reuse.
+The MVC pattern focus heavly in the spearation of concerns, improves testability and promotes code reuse.
 MVC is the pattern used in the presentation layer, not on the other layers of the application.
 Parts of MVC:

-1. Model: represents application data and/or business logic and rules
+1. Model: represents application data and/or business logic and rules.
 1. View: representation of the data.
 1. Controller: handles user input and translates that to model data the view can work with.
 1. The controller chooses the view and provides it with data.

-In an API our view does not exist or it is the representation of data, like json to be sent over the wire.
+In an API our view does not exist or it is the representation of data itself to be sent over the wire.
-The MVC architecture:
+The MVC architecture explained:

 ![](doc/MVC.png)

-We introduced our cities controller that inherits from controller base (controller has more stuff not needed in case of a web api)
+We introduced our cities controller that inherits from controller base (controller has more stuff not needed in case of a web api).
 THe Api controller attribute is not strictly necessary but it improves dev experience while developing APIs (errors and validations).

 ## Routing